-isCAN interface
+isCAN interface '''

 - channel (int) Device number

 - bitrate (int) Bitrate in bits/s

-- poll_interval (float) Poll interval in seconds when reading messages
+- poll\interval (float) Poll interval in seconds when reading messages

-- msg (can.
-Message) A message object. - timeout (float or None) If > 0, wait up to this many seconds for message to be ACK'ed or for transmit queue to be ready depending on driver implementation.
+- msg (Message) A message object. - timeout If > 0, wait up to this many seconds for message to be ACK'ed or for transmit queue to be ready depending on driver implementation.
 If timeout is exceeded, an exception will be raised.
 Might not be supported by all interfaces.
 None blocks indefinitely.